 If a referral is to be made it should be submitted within one month of the allegation being substantiated and as much evidence about the circumstances of the case as possible will be included in the report.
-If the member of staff being referred to the DBS is a teacher in England they should also be referred to the National College for Teaching and Leadership (NCTL) to consider prohibiting the individual from teaching.
+If the member of staff being referred to the DBS is a teacher in England they should also be referred to the Teaching Regulation Agency (TRA) to consider prohibiting the individual from teaching.
 Failure to report constitutes an offence.